mosip/id-authentication/design/registration/registrtaion-packet_export.md

 -   Audit :

-    -   Each state of the packet upload should be stored into the DB for audit purpose.
+    -   Each state of the packet export should be stored into the DB for audit purpose.

-    -   UIN and important detail of the customer should not be audited.

 -   Exception :